• Skip to primary navigation

 Risks and insurance for the real estate licensee

-By William G. MacLeod, Q.C., MacLeod and Company
+By William G. MacLeod, K.C., MacLeod & Company and Rob McLeod, Axis Insurance Managers Inc.

 An overview

-Here is a table of the protection offered by Real Estate Errors and Omissions Insurance Corporation (E&O), the Real Estate Special Compensation Fund, and commercial insurance policies.
+Here is a table of the protection offered by Real Estate Errors and Omissions Insurance Corporation, as and from April 1, 2025, the Real Estate Compensation Fund, and commercial insurance policies.

 Risks